• Skip to primary navigation

 Lemon Garlic Aioli

-• Combine all the ingredients in a bowl and mix well with a fork.
+• Add all the ingredients to a small bowl and mix well with a fork until smooth and combined.
+Taste and adjust salt if needed.
+Set aside.

 Homemade Breadcrumbs